Every woodworker is guaranteed to have already worked with it.

 Tip 6 | Make woodfiller with woodglue

 If your project has small cracks, you can make your own wood filler that matches the color of your project.
+However, keep in mind that using homemade filler can present some issues.
+You can discover all about these problems in my article, 5 Common DIY Wood Filler Problems When Using It.

 Mix some fine sawdust, that you can remove from the sander collection bag, with wood glue into a paste.